workadventure/workadventure/docs/maps/meeting-rooms.md

 You can have this object (i.e. your meeting area) to be selectable as the precise location for your meeting using the [Google Calendar integration for Work Adventure](/integrations/google-calendar).
 To do so, you must set the `meetingRoomLabel` property.
 You can provide any name that you would like your meeting room to have (as a string).

+{.alert.alert-info}
+As an alternative, you may also put the `jitsiRoom` properties on a layer (rather than putting them on an "area" object)

 ## Triggering of the "Jitsi meet" action

 By default, Jitsi meet will open when a user enters the area defined on the map.